Economy of the United Kingdom: Currency

-London is the world capital for foreign exchange trading, with a global market share of 43.1% in 2019 of the daily $6.6 trillion global turnover.
-The highest daily volume, counted in trillions of US dollars, is reached when New York enters the trade.
+Sterling is the currency of the United Kingdom, with its main unit, the pound, represented by the symbol '£'.
+The Bank of England is the central bank of the UK, responsible for issuing currency.
+Banks in Scotland and Northern Ireland retain the right to issue their own notes, subject to retaining enough Bank of England notes in reserve to cover the issuance.

-Sterling is the currency of the UK, with its main unit, the pound, represented by the symbol "£'.
-The Bank of England is the central bank, responsible for issuing currency.
-Banks in Scotland and Northern Ireland retain the right to issue their own notes, subject to retaining enough Bank of England notes in reserve to cover the issue.
-Sterling is also used as a reserve currency by other governments and institutions, and is the third-largest after the US dollar and the euro.
+Sterling is used as a reserve currency by other countries.
+In 2025, official foreign exchange reserves held the equivalent of US$579 billion in sterling, making it the fourth-largest holding after the US dollar ($7.4 trillion), euro ($2.6 trillion), and Japanese yen ($768 billion), which overtook sterling in 2017.

-The UK chose not to join the euro at the currency's launch.
-The government of former Prime Minister Tony Blair had pledged to hold a referendum to decide on membership should "five economic tests" be met.
-Until relatively recently there had been debate over whether or not the UK should abolish its currency and adopt the euro.
-In 2007 the Prime Minister, Gordon Brown, pledged to hold a public referendum based on certain tests he set as Chancellor of the Exchequer.
-When assessing the tests, Brown concluded that while the decision was close, the United Kingdom should not yet join the euro.
+The UK chose not to join the euro at the currency's launch in 1999.
+The government of the day pledged to hold a referendum in the future to decide on membership should "five economic tests" be met.
+In 2007 the new Prime Minister, Gordon Brown, weighed up holding a referendum based on those tests.
+Brown concluded that while the decision was close, the United Kingdom should not yet have a referendum on adopting the euro.
 He ruled out membership for the foreseeable future, saying that the decision not to join had been right for the UK and for Europe.
 In particular, he cited fluctuations in house prices as a barrier to immediate entry.
-Public opinion polls have shown that a majority of Britons have been opposed to joining the single currency for some considerable time, and this position has hardened further in the last few years.
-In 2005, more than half (55%) of the UK were against adopting the currency, while 30% were in favour.
-The possibility of joining the euro has become a non-issue since the referendum decision to withdraw from the European Union in 2016 and subsequent withdrawal in 2020.
+Public opinion polls have consistently shown that a majority of British voters were opposed to joining the single currency.
+The possibility of joining the euro has become a non-issue since the UK left the EU in 2020.

 Exchange rates

-Average for each year, in US dollars and euros per pound; and inversely: £ per US$ and €.
-(Synthetic Euro XEU before 1999).
+Average for each year, in US dollars and euros per pound; and inversely: £ per US$ and € (Synthetic Euro XEU before 1999).
 These averages conceal wide intra-year spreads.
 The coefficient of variation gives an indication of this.
 It also shows the extent to which the pound tracks the euro or the dollar.
 Note the effect of Black Wednesday in late 1992 by comparing the averages for 1992 and for 1993.